circleci/circleci-docs/jekyll/_cci2/docker-layer-caching.md

 Docker layer caching can be used with both the `machine` executor and in the [Remote Docker Environment]({{ site.baseurl }}/building-docker-images) (`setup_remote_docker`).

+The underlying implementation of the Docker Layer Caching feature is in the process of being updated.
+See [this Discuss post](https://discuss.circleci.com/t/fyi-small-dlc-update-no-action-required/44614) for information regarding the roll-out.
+The new implementation is detailed below and will replace the old architecture.
+Once all jobs have been imgrated to the new implementation, the documentation on this page outlining the old implementation will go away.
+It will continue to live on this page while the roll-out is still in progress.

+### New Implementation
+{: #new-implementation }

+Starting August, 2022, CircleCI is updating the underlying architecture for how DLC works.
+At a high level, it uses a [sparse file](https://en.wikipedia.org/wiki/Sparse_file) as the main tool for achieving the DLC functionality.
+Volumes are no longer used.
+The fundamental process of creating a cache (or using one if it already exists) and then caching image layers to be used in a subsequent job has not changed between the old and new implementations of DLC.

+Some notable diffrences between the two implementations:

+* Each job uses uses the same cache for a given project and the cache uses a "last write wins" strategy from the most recent job.
+* There is a "DLC set-up" step at the beginning of each job that uses DLC.
+Users are not charged for the "DLC set-up" step.
+* At the end of each job, the cache upload is done asynchronously and does not prevent the workflow from continuing to progress.
+This means that jobs within the same workflow are unlikely to access a cache uploaded from an upstream job.
+Users are not charged for this "DLC teardown" step.
+* Because each job now downloads the latest version of the cache, there is no limit to how many jobs can be pulling the cache at the same time.
+This eliminates one of the limitations outlined with the old implementation below and should result in more cache hits for users.

+All content on the page below refers to the implementation of DLC that is in the process of being phased out.

 ### Limitations
 {: #limitations }
 {:.no_toc}

 Please note that high usage of [parallelism]({{site.baseurl}}/configuration-reference/#parallelism) (that is, a parallelism of 30 or above) in your configuration may cause issues with DLC, notably pulling a stale cache or no cache.
 For example:

 - A single job with 30 parallelism will work if only a single workflow is running, however, having more than one workflow will result in cache misses.
 - any job with `parallelism` beyond 30 will experience cache misses regardless of number of workflows running.

-If you are experiencing issues with cache-misses or need high-parallelism, consider trying the experimental [docker-registry-image-cache](https://circleci.com/developer/orbs/orb/cci-x/docker-registry-image-cache) orb.
+If you are experiencing issues with cache-misses or need high-parallelism, consider trying the experimental [docker-registry-image-cache](https://circleci.com/developer/orbs/orb/cci-x/docker-registry-image-cache) orb.  **This limitation does not apply to the new DLC implementation described above.**

 **Note:** DLC has **no** effect on Docker images used as build containers.
 That is, containers that are used to _run_ your jobs are specified with the `image` key when using the [`docker` executor]({{ site.baseurl }}/using-docker) and appear in the Spin up Environment step on your jobs pages.